 - 2009: President Georgi Parvanov made the first visit to Australia by a Bulgarian Head of State.
 Deputy Minister of Foreign Affairs Marin Raykov and Deputy Minister of Economy, Energy and Tourism Evgeni Angelov accompanied him.

-Bulgaria has shown its commitment to NATO by participating in joint exercises since 1995 and providing bases during the Kosovo crisis in 1999.
-It joined NATO in 2004.
-In 2006 it committed one frigate and a medical unit for deployment with the EU force contingent to Lebanon in 2006.
+As a NATO member since 2004, Bulgaria has shown its commitment to the alliance by participating in joint exercises since 1995 and providing bases during the Kosovo crisis in 1999.
+In 2006, it committed one frigate and a medical unit for deployment with the EU force contingent to Lebanon..
 It also committed one frigate to enforce the UN arms embargo against Libya in early 2012.
-Bulgaria currently contributes 407 troops (as at April 2013) to the International Security Assistance Force (ISAF) in Afghanistan, where it is responsible for providing security at Kabul airport and contributes troops to an Operational Mentor and Liaison Team (OMLT).
+Bulgaria currently contributes 86 troops (as at March 2017) to the Resolute Support Mission (RSM) in Afghanistan, which aims to train, advise and assist Afghan Security Forces.

 Bulgaria takes an active role in multilateral institutions and was a non-permanent member on the United Nations Security Council in 2002-03.